Taheem-A/Interactive-Othello-Manuscript/README.md

 This project was created as part of the **ENG4U: Grade 12 English** curriculum.
 It serves as:

-* A creative reinterpretation of Shakespeare’s *Othello*
+* A creative reinterpretation of Shakespeare's *Othello*
 * A demonstration of deep character understanding
 * A multi-modal literary and technical artifact
 * A modern engagement with classical text themes